top of page

 Our UKCA- and CE-approved gumshields are designed specifically for kids, ensuring protection without sacrificing comfort.

 Another common concern is cost.
 It’s tempting to skimp on something that might get lost or chewed up.
-However, I emphasise the long-term savings—in avoided dental bills—which usually puts things into perspective.
-Affordable options like Game Guard’s boil-and-bite junior gum shields are a practical solution.
+However, I emphasise the long-term savings—in avoided dental bills—and explain how gumshields protect young athletes in contact sports, which usually puts things into perspective.

 To help parents take action, schools and clubs can implement several strategies:

-Run Fitting Sessions: Partner with suppliers to host mouthguard fitting days at your school or club.
+• Run Fitting Sessions: Partner with suppliers to host mouthguard fitting days at your school or club, and share clear guidance on how to properly mould a gumshield so parents feel confident about fit and comfort.

 These actions can empower parents and increase the use of gumshields.